Text2Grad: Reinforcement Learning from Natural Language Feedback: Method

 \subsection{Overview of \name{}}

-The central objective of \name{} is to construct a Natural Language Gradient that directly drives policy updates.
-This requires solving two key challenges: (1) converting free-form textual critiques—which humans can easily highlight—to fine-grained numerical feedback, and (2) leveraging these numerical signals to compute token-level advantages and update the policy.
-To address these challenges, as shown in Figure~\ref{fig:pipeline_Text2Grad}, \name{} comprises three steps: \emph{Dual-Feedback Reward Annotation}, which uses GPT-4o to produce high-quality paired critiques and scores; \emph{Reward Model Training}, which learns to map query-response into text critiques and calibrated numerical rewards; and \emph{NL-Gradient Policy Optimization}, which leverages per-token advantages and applies NL-Gradient PPO updates.
-Together, these phases realize end-to-end Natural Language Gradient descent for LLM.
+The core objective of \name{} is to construct an NL-Gradient that directly drives policy updates.
+This requires solving two key challenges: (1) translating free-form textual critiques into structured, token-level numerical feedback, and (2) leveraging these numerical signals to compute token-level advantages and update the policy.
+This establishes a principled bridge from linguistic reasoning to differentiable credit assignment, operating at a fundamentally different granularity than scalar RLHF methods.
+The framework generalizes across tasks without modification, requiring only a token-weighting wrapper on top of PPO.
+To address these challenges, as shown in Figure~\ref{fig:pipeline_Text2Grad}, \name{} comprises three steps: \emph{Dual-Feedback Reward Annotation}, which uses GPT-4o to produce high-quality paired critiques and scores; \emph{Reward Model Training}, which trains a unified model to jointly produce explanatory critiques and structured span-level reward maps; and \emph{NL-Gradient Policy Optimization}, which leverages per-token advantages and applies NL-Gradient PPO updates.
+Together, these phases realize end-to-end NL-Gradient descent for LLMs.